THE BELL

 15. Kerch Airport.

-There was also a large military airfield near the Crimea in Genichesk.
-Now its runway was dismantled into concrete slabs.
-Of these, in particular, the road from Genichesk to Strelkovy was made on the territory geographically belonging to the Crimea.
+There was also a large military airfield near Crimea in Genichesk.
+Now its runway has been dismantled into concrete slabs.
+In particular, the road from Genichesk to Strelkovoy on the territory geographically related to Crimea is made from them.

-Note that the Black Sea Fleet of Russia owns only two airfields, in Kacha and Guards.
-And passenger traffic is handled by the main Simferopol and sometimes Belbek.
+Note that the Russian Black Sea Fleet owns only two airfields, in Kach and Gvardeyskoye.
+And passenger transportation is carried out by the main Simferopol and sometimes Belbek.

-Once upon a time there was a small airfield even on Ai-Petri in the "balls" area, from the 50s to the mid-70s.
-But right now, nothing is flying there.
+Once upon a time there was a small airfield even on Ai-Petri in the “balls” area, from the 50s to the mid-70s.
+But now there’s definitely nothing flying there.

-By the way, in Soviet times in the Crimea there were unpaved civil airfields for local transportation and agricultural aviation in Nizhnegorsky, Kerch, Lenino, Zolotoy Pole, Kirovsky, Sovetsky, Razdolny, Mezhvodny and even in Sudak.
-They were loudly referred to as "airports".
+By the way, in Soviet times in Crimea there were unpaved civilian airfields for local transportation and agricultural aviation in Nizhnegorsk, Kerch, Lenino, Zolotoy Pole, Kirov, Sovetsky, Razdolny, Mezhvodny and even in Sudak.
+They were loudly called “airports”.
 Most of them flew on the AN-2 with passengers to Simferopol at the Zavodskoye airfield.
-A ticket for the AN-2 (capacity 12 passengers) from Nizhnegorsky to Simferopol cost 3 rubles in the 80s.
+A ticket for AN-2 (capacity 12 passengers) from Nizhnegorsk to Simferopol cost 3 rubles in the 80s.
 And to the deserted beach on the Arabat Spit - 2 rubles.
-As much as 5 liters of AI-93 gasoline, lunch in a cheap canteen and less than a quarter of vodka ...
-They say there was even an airfield on the Tuzla Spit, from where passenger flights to Kerch were operated.
-For a short time in the 60s there was a "helicopter taxi" from Simferopol to Yalta to the helipad.
-This site is clearly visible from the Yalta bypass and is intact even now.
+The same amount as 5 liters of AI-93 gasoline, lunch in a cheap canteen and less than a quarter of vodka...
+They say there was even an airfield on the Tuzla Spit, from where passenger flights operated to Kerch.
+For a short time in the 60s there was a “helicopter taxi” from Simferopol to Yalta to the helipad.
+This site is clearly visible from the Yalta bypass and is still intact.

-The name of the railway station is Elevatornaya; the airfield of the 1st category, the runway and taxiway were overhauled in the late 70s, after which it became possible to receive aircraft of any type at this airfield without a weight limit for aircraft, up to the Buran.
-943 MCI was a member of the 2nd MRAD: 3 "fraternal" regiments of the division were based on the ace of the Guards - there is also the division control, a.s.
-Merry, a.s.
-October.
+The name of the railway station is Elevatornaya; the airfield is 1st category, the runway and taxiway were overhauled in the late 70s, after which it became possible to accept aircraft of any type at this airfield without restrictions on the weight of the aircraft, up to the Buran.943 MRAP was part of the 2nd MRAD: the 3rd fraternal regiment of the division was based at the Gvardeyskoe ace - there was also the division's administration, a.s.
+Vesyoloye, a.s.
+Oktyabrskoe.
 943 MRAP was the first in the USSR Navy Aviation to retrain and begin to operate the TU-22 M2.3.
-The last military pilot in the Soviet Union who was awarded the title "Honored Military Pilot of the USSR" was the commander of this regiment.
+The last military pilot in the Soviet Union who was awarded the title “Honored Military Pilot of the USSR” was the commander of this regiment.
 The regiment was disbanded in 1996.

 Gvardeyskoye airfield - Sarabuz

-Sarabuz is a small railway station - a fork in 18 km from Simferopol.
-One branch of the road leads straight to the north, to Dzhankoy and further - to Perekop, and the second - to Saki and Evpatoria, the largest medical center in Crimea.
-Almost at the fork itself, on a large hill, there were two villages - Spat and Shunuk.
-In one lived the German Mennonites, who moved here under Catherine, and in the other lived mostly Russians.
-On the outskirts, on the rocky slopes, Tatar houses stuck.
-Right next to it is a large airfield, where the roar of engines of the then latest I-15, I-16 fighters and high-speed twin-engine SB bombers did not stop day or night.
-They swept over the houses with a deafening roar, as if trying to kill the nationalistic passions that were boiling in them.
-And they were serious…….
+Sarabuz is a small railway station - a junction 18 km from Simferopol.
+One branch of the road leads directly to the north, to Dzhankoy and further to Perekop, and the second - to Saki and Yevpatoria, the largest medical center in Crimea.
+Almost at the very fork, on a large hill, there were two villages - Spat and Shunuk.
+One was inhabited by German Mennonites who moved here under Catherine, and the other was inhabited mainly by Russians.
+On the outskirts, on the rocky slopes, Tatar houses cling.
+Very close by is a large airfield, where the roar of the engines of the then newest I-15, I-16 fighters and high-speed twin-engine SB bombers did not cease either day or night.
+They rushed over the houses with a deafening roar, as if they were trying to kill the nationalist passions seething in them.
+And they were serious......

-By the end of 05/07/1942, Soviet air reconnaissance discovered up to a hundred enemy aircraft at the Sarabuz airfield.
-103 cap (15 var) was ordered to inflict a bombing and assault strike on it.
-The task ahead was difficult: from your Bagerovo airfield, you had to fly to the maximum radius of action of the "silts", which did not allow any deviation from the course; most of the way passed over the territory occupied by the enemy; half of the route is over the sea, and this greatly hampered piloting and orientation.
-To catch everything at the airfield, you have to take off in the dark.
+By the end of 05/07/1942, Soviet aerial reconnaissance discovered up to one hundred enemy aircraft at the Sarabuz airfield.
+103 Shap (15 UAG) was ordered to launch a bombing and assault strike on it.
+The task ahead was difficult: from your Bagerovo airfield you had to fly to the maximum radius of action of the “silts,” which did not allow any deviation from the course; most of the route passed over territory occupied by the enemy; half of the route was over the sea, and this made piloting and orientation very difficult.
+To catch everyone at the airport, you will have to take off in the dark.

-The regiment commander P.I.
-Mironenko decided to lead this sortie.
+Regiment commander P.I.
+Mironenko decided to lead this flight.
 Before dawn on May 8, 10 heavily loaded Il-2s took off.
-A.P.
-Bukhanov was the deputy commander, S. Popov led the second five.
-The entire route the commander was at extremely low altitude.
-Flying up to the target, Mironenko "slide" gained altitude.
-The pilots saw about 80 bombers at the start, standing wing to wing with running engines, ready to take off.
-But none of them managed to get up.
+The deputy commander was A.P.
+Bukhanov, the second five was led by S. Popov.
+The commander walked the entire route at an extremely low altitude.
+Approaching the target, Mironenko “slide” gained altitude.
+At the start, the pilots saw about 80 bombers standing wing to wing with their engines running, ready for takeoff.
+But not one managed to get up.

 Lieutenant G.D.
-Ugolnikov did not return from the mission, he was shot down right above the airfield.
-But his comrades paid for his death in full: the next day, partisan intelligence reported that 38 bombers and 41 German pilots had been destroyed.
+Ugolnikov did not return from the mission; he was shot down right above the airfield.
+But his comrades paid back in full for his death: the next day, partisan intelligence reported that 38 bombers and 41 German pilots had been destroyed.

 The Yuzhny airfield is located on Cape Khersones.
-Military and apparently secret object, there is practically no information about it
+A military and apparently secret facility, there is practically no information about it

 Belbek airfield

 Belbek International Airport serves the city of Sevastopol and other cities of Crimea.
-It was created on the basis of the military airfield of the same name.
-The airport is named after the Belbek River, which flows in the south-west of Crimea.
-It is located on the seashore, on the northern side of Sevastopol.
+Created on the basis of the military airfield of the same name.
+The airport was named after the Belbek River, which flows in the southwest of Crimea.
+Located on the seashore, on the northern side of Sevastopol.

 In December 2002, the airport received a license for international air transportation.